 Set Sutton as default location

-Partly cloudy.
-Wind west 20 km/h gusting to 40 becoming light this evening.
+Periods of rain.
+Wind southeast 20 km/h becoming light this evening.
 Low 7.

 CBC News: Weather Centre